IsaakBerg/grasshopper-primer/en/1-foundations/1-1/1_installing-and-launching-grasshopper.md

 ####1.1.1.2.
 INSTALLING
-Select Run from the download dialog box follow the installer instructions.
+Select Run from the download dialog box and follow the installer instructions.
-(note: you must have Rhino 5 already installed on your computer for the plug-in to install properly).
+(*Note: you must have Rhino 5 already installed on your computer for the plug-in to install properly*).

 ![IMAGE](images/1-1-1/1-1-1_002-installing.png)
 >Follow the steps in the Installation wizard.

 ####1.1.1.3.
 LAUNCHING
 To launch Grasshopper, type Grasshopper into the Rhino Command line.
-When you launch Grasshopper, the first thing you will see is a new window floating in front of Rhino.
-Within this window you can create node-based programs to automate various types of functionality in Rhino.
-Best practice is to arrange the windows so that they do not overlap and Grasshopper does not obstruct the Rhino viewports.
+If Grasshopper is installed correctly, the first thing you will see is its splash screen showing a progress bar while it finishes loading.
+Once Grasshopper launches, the next thing you will see after the splash screen disappears*) is a new window floating in front of Rhino.
+This window is Grasshopper's User Interface (UI) within which you can create node-based programs to automate various types of functionality in Rhino.
+Best practice (*if you have a large enough screen or more than one screen*) is to arrange the windows so that they do not overlap and Grasshopper does not obstruct the Rhino viewports. *If your setup does not allow this, the Remote Control Panel may help (see 1.1.3.6).*

 ![IMAGE](images/1-1-1/1-1-1_003-launching-a.png)
->Type “Grasshopper” into the Rhino command line to launch the Grasshopper plugin.
+>This splash screen appears after typing “Grasshopper” in the Rhino command line while Grasshopper prepares to open its UI.

 ![IMAGE](images/1-1-1/1-1-1_004-launching-b.png)
 >1.
 The Grasshopper window floats on top of the Rhino viewports.
 >2.
-Grasshopper displays the version number at the bottom of the window.
+Grasshopper displays its version number in the bottom right corner of its window.

 ![IMAGE](images/1-1-1/1-1-1_005-launching-c.png)
 >Split the screen so that Grasshopper does not obstruct the Rhino Viewports.
-You can do this by dragging each window to opposite sides of the screen, or by holding the Windows key and pressing the left or right arrows.
+You can do this by dragging each window to opposite sides of the screen, or if on Windows 7 or higher (*or with Aerosnap installed*) by holding the Windows key and pressing the left or right arrows.